 Join WINGSPAN on tour of this little known area of Spain.
 See the wonderful array of birds, butterflies and wild flowers that inhabit this unique region during the springtime .

 Explore the ‘dehesa’, a lattice of rich pasture and flower meadows, sheltered by an umbrella of finely spaced cork and holm oak.
 Up to 70 species of bird breed in this rare habitat wild boar and deer feed in the leaf litter beneath these trees.

 Search the wide-open grassland of the Spanish Steppe for Bustard, Sandgrouse, Larks and the Raptors that prey on them.

 Scour the lush river valleys for scrub warblers, waders and other riverside species.
 Visit the reed fringed rice fields and lakes for gulls, terns, waders, warblers and one or two specialities.
 Many species of wildfowl invade the area during winter and remnants of large flocks of ducks may be found on the lakes and reservoirs.

-Leaving the chilly English spring and arriving in a warm and sunny Madrid will lift your spirits and re-double your enthusiasm, and after quickly acquiring our vehicle and a hasty unpacking of telescopes we will soon be heading off on our dream tour of Extremadura.
+Leaving the chilly English spring and arriving in a warm and sunny Madrid will lift your spirits and re-double your enthusiasm, and after quickly acquiring our vehicle and a hasty unpacking of telescopes we will soon be heading off on our dream tour of Extremadura as the first part of this duel destination Tour.
 Once on the motorway the traffic thins out and we will begin to pick out one or two birds, such as Spotless Starlings, White Stork and perhaps Black Kites.

 Bee-eaters will be in evidence, almost everywhere, and along the road we should pick out more raptors, perhaps Black Kites and Common Buzzards in good numbers, as well as Red Kites, Short-toed Eagles, maybe a Booted Eagle, a few Kestrels and plenty of Cattle Egrets.
 Further on, in the dehesa we may find our first Iberian Magpies and our first Golden Orioles.